openaustralia/theyvoteforyou/app/views/home/_about.md

 ### <a name='contribute'></a>You can help

+Make this project better for everyone by [summarising divisions](/divisions) and [maintaining and discussing policies](/policies).
+You can also [make a tax deductible donation](https://www.openaustraliafoundation.org.au/donate/) to the OpenAustralia&nbsp;Foundation to support us in creating and maintaining projects like this.

 <%= Settings.project_name %> is an Open Source project.
 That means that a whole community of people add to and help maintain and improve this website in their own big and small ways.
-The project is hosted on [Github](https://github.com/openaustralia/publicwhip), where you can find out how to contribute yourself.
+The project is hosted on [GitHub](https://github.com/openaustralia/publicwhip), where you can find out how to contribute yourself.

 <%= Settings.project_name %> keeps getting better due to the efforts of

 <%= render "contributions" %>

-If you’re not a civic-hacker (yet), you can help make this project better for everyone by [summarising divisions](/divisions) and [maintaining and discussing policies](/policies).

-You could also [make a tax deductible donation](https://www.openaustraliafoundation.org.au/donate/) to the OpenAustralia Foundation to support us in creating and maintaining projects like this.

 ### <a name='contact'></a>Contact